MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.SchemaExtensions/Remove-MgBetaSchemaExtension.md

 Only the app that created the schema extension (owner app) can delete the schema extension definition, and only when the extension is in the InDevelopment state.
 Deleting a schema extension definition does not affect accessing custom data that has been added to resource instances based on that definition.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgSchemaExtension](/powershell/module/Microsoft.Graph.SchemaExtensions/Remove-MgSchemaExtension?view=graph-powershell-1.0)

 ## SYNTAX